m-ulmestrand/interactive-AI-game/README.md

 The neural network is designed with PyTorch (1.8.1+cu102).
 In addition, NumPy (1.18.5) is used for many operations and information storing.
 To remove a lot of computational burden, I have used Numba (0.51.2) for several movement handling operations, as well as distance measuring etc. Scipy (1.4.1) is also imported.
 It is not actively used at the moment, but may be for future releases.
 I also use the keyboard module (0.13.5) and matplotlib (3.2.2) for plotting.

 The game will do do forward-passing with GPU if you have one available.
-I'm using an Nvidia GTX 1080, and the application runs quite smoothly.
+I do recommend that you have a GPU, otherwise the game will likely be slow.
+You can alter settings to make the process smoother, but that would also make training slower.
+For example, you could lower the batch size from the default 1000 to something like 100.
+I'm using an Nvidia GTX 1080, and the application runs quite smoothly with default settings.